weqon/moodle-local_eportfolio/README.md

 ### Please note: This plugin is a "Release Candidate" and should not be used in productive systems. ###

+**Version 0.2.5**

+- Workaround for missing configdata for course custom field, until Custom fields API will be implemented.
+- Fixed missing lang strings for mustache template missing configurations.
+- Bug fix selecting available roles for sharing forms.
+- Added new settings for own Help & FAQ page.
+- Added observer to check for course_deleted event and clean up shared eportfolios for deleted course.

 **Version 0.2.4**

 - Switched from custom session handling to Moodle core Cache API